gurveerdhindsa/ref/README.md

 🧹 <b>Automatic Linting</b> - Focus on writing new features without worrying about formatting or code quality.
 Your code will be formatted and linted according to industry standard.

+📦 <b>Packaged</b> - Bundle and transpile your code with ease, and have it ready to ship to any environment.

 🔍 <b>SEO</b> - 100% SEO supported (document head tags management) for search engines that support indexing of JavaScript content.